ryanhugh/SphereShooter/README.md

 A two-person LAN game.
 You control the blue sphere, your opponent the red.
 Fire bullets at him until one of you runs out of lives!

-'python mainfile.py' will run the program.
+'python main.py' will run the game.

 Requirements:
 =====